Therapeutic Use Exemption

 - Emergency treatment or treatment of an acute medical condition was necessary, or

 - If, due to exceptional circumstances, there was insufficient time or opportunity for an applicant to submit, or a TUE Committee/Panel to consider, an application prior to doping control.

-- All other athletes who are not in the ADS RTP and ADS DTP, as well as those not carded under Sport Singapore's spexCarding programme, will be allowed to submit a TUE retroactively if selected for testing by ADS or a NSA according to the ADS Anti-Doping Rules..
+- All other Singapore athletes who are not in the ADS RTP and ADS DTP, as well as those not carded under Sport Singapore's spexCarding programme, will be allowed to submit a TUE retroactively if selected for testing by ADS or a NSA according to the ADS Anti-Doping Rules..

 SUBMITTING A TUE APPLICATION

-All athletes carded under the Singapore Sports Council's spexTEAM programme and athletes in the ADS Registered Testing Pool and ADS Domestic Testing Pool, Singapore athletes participating in a NSA National Championship for which a TUE granted pursuant to the ADS Anti-Doping Rules is required and any other National-level athlete requiring a TUE for the use prohibited substances or methods shall submit the TUE application to ADS.
+All athletes carded under the Sport Singapore's spexCarding programme and athletes in the ADS Registered Testing Pool and ADS Domestic Testing Pool, Singapore athletes participating in a NSA National Championship for which a TUE granted pursuant to the ADS Anti-Doping Rules is required and any other Singapore athlete requiring a TUE for the use prohibited substances or methods shall submit the TUE application to ADS.
 A TUE application should be made on the ADS TUE Application Form that is completed with your Doctor.

 Athletes who are in their respective International Federation's Registered Testing Pool shall submit the TUE application to their International Federation.